cmomin/polka_implem/README.md

 This code is given as a reference code, and does not intend to be secure against side-channel attacks.
 In particular, it does not implement SPA and DPA countermesures (that would require a lower level programming langage) and does not use a secured randomness source.
 It is also implemented with an unprotected Ascon as authenticated encryption scheme for illustration.

-## License

-Copyright 2023 UCLouvain

-Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted.

-THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.
-IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE